DuqueDeTuring/podcasts2jvpod/README.md

 # Podcasts to JVpod

-Downloads podcasts episodes from a list of feeds into a directory with a format useful with the JVpod.
+Downloads podcast episodes into a directory with a structure that can be used by the JVpod.